andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

 When you forget changes, a number of things happen:

 * QA forgets to test things, which can lead to bugs getting released
-* Product Managers forget to inform Customer Service of changes
+* Product Managers forget to inform Member Care of changes
 * When bugs are released for changes that nobody remembered, a project can look disorganized or unreliable

 QA Notes Workflow